 How To Cut Stair Spindles for Sloped Bottom Rail

-For exterior wood balustrades, we recommend the use of our Sloped Bottom Rail.
-This has a 15 degree slope to it, which helps shed water and prevent rot at the base of the spindles.
-Most people want their stair rails to match the rest of their railings, and so use the Sloped Bottom Rail on the stairs as well.
-While we offer bottom notching for standard rails right here from our shop, you’ll need to cut the compound angle in the base of your spindles during installation.
+For wood porch stairs and railings, we recommend the use of our Sloped Bottom Rail.
+This has a 15 degree slope to it, which helps shed water and prevent rot at the base of the spindles or balusters.

-With the right tools, to cut porch stair spindles is a fairly simple task.
+With the right tools, to installing porch stair spindles is a fairly simple task.

 We recommend the use of a table saw and miter gauge: Set the angle of your table saw to 15 degrees (to match the angle of the sloped bottom rail).
 Next, set the angle of your miter gauge, which will slide in the slot provided on your table saw, to the angle of your stair rail.
 Raise the saw to 1/2 the width of the spindle so that it cuts half way through the thickness of the spindle.
 It is best to use a miter gauge with a length stop, so each spindle will be exactly the same length.

 There are a few different ways to do it, and each finish carpenter will have their own tricks.
 But this should work well.
-Try it on a few scrap pieces first, and soon you’ll be proud to show off your work on your porch stairs.
+Try it on a few scrap pieces first, and soon you’ll be proud to show off your work on your porch stair railing.